CloudCannon/documentation/src/collections/_posts/2019-09-15-visual-editor-fixes.md

 type: minor
 ---

-This release patches a few issues with the visual editor.
+This release patches a few issues.

 **Fixes:**